Install or Deploy StreamSets Data Collector Engine

 Here is where you will define your StreamSets engine and set configurations.

 Use the drag and drop functionality and pre-built processors.

 Check your pipeline configurations and you’re ready to start processing.

 Review the status, monitor the outcome and analyze.

 Check out more demos and see the StreamSets DataOps Platform live in action.

 What Is a Data Collector?

-You can use Data Collectors anywhere you need to ingest data by configuring data pipelines to run automatically.
-It doesn’t matter if your data sources are on-prem, cloud-to-cloud or on-prem-to-cloud, use the pre-built connectors and native integrations to configure your pipeline without coding.
+You can install and deploy Data Collector engines anywhere you need to ingest data, on-premises or in the cloud.
+You can download and install the Data Collector engine, or let the DataOps Platform auto-deploy it in AWS, Azure or GCP.
+Either way, the Data Collector engine will be managed from the StreamSets DataOps Platform.
+Use the pre-built connectors and native integrations to configure your smart data pipeline without coding.
 With smart data pipelines, you can spend more time building new data pipelines and less time rewriting and fixing old pipelines.